-This site contains explicit queer kink erotica.
+This site contains explicit writings on kink practices, dominant/submissive relationships, and queer kink erotica (among other things).
 All characters in role play or non-consent scenes are consenting adults.
+Content warnings are included.

 Fall is absolutely my favorite time of year.
 Fall is New York’s very best season.
 Let me always visit New York in the fall.

 There are so few dogs in New York City.
 This makes me inexplicably sad.

 I can’t write about New York without talking about New York as an ex-lover, as a former sanctuary that now is only causes pain when I think about it.

 a) It is easier for me to be in a relationship with NYC when I’m alone.
 My favorite times here were wandering the city alone, engaging, observing; the smells, the energy, when my attention is really devoted to the city.
 Maybe I am monogamous with cities.
 Maybe I should live in a city that has no soul such that I can have richer human connection.